van-truong/ToolsyBio/docs/DEV_GUIDE.md

 ```

 ## Rebuilding the Vector Store (ChromaDB)
-The RAG system splits each tool into text chunks, embeds them, and stores them in ChromaDB.
+The RAG system splits each tool’s metadata into text chunks, embeds them, and stores them in ChromaDB.

 Run: